-8.2 Dissertation Review: Milestone Four
+8.2 Dissertation Review

-The chair always reviews the dissertation manuscript first.
-When the chair is satisfied with the dissertation and has given approval, the chair disseminates the manuscript to the committee member for feedback.
+The chair reviews the dissertation manuscript first.
+When the chair is satisfied with the dissertation and has approved the document, the chair disseminates the manuscript to the committee member for feedback.
 Committee member reviews can take up to two weeks.
-Whichever member of the committee is serving as the methodologist will provide feedback on the manuscript, with a specific focus on the research methods.
-Once the committee is satisfied with the dissertation, the committee chair will send it to SCADissertationRev@liberty.edu for a review by the Online Chair.
+Whichever committee member is serving as the methodologist will provide feedback on the manuscript, with a specific focus on the research methods.
+Once the committee is satisfied with the dissertation, the committee chair will send it to SCADissertation@liberty.edu for review by the Online Chair.
 A director review can take up to two weeks.
-No dissertation defense can take place without approval the Online Chair.
+No dissertation defense can take place without the approval of the Online Chair.